FriendsOfOro/OroRecaptchaBundle/README.md

 * Oro Platform v4.1.x
   - Support for this version is on the "v4.1.x" branch

+* Oro Platform v4.2.x
+    - Support for this version is on the "v4.2.x" branch

 The Master branch will always track support for the latest released Oro Platform version.

 Installation and Usage